rupeshs/fastsdcpu/Readme.md

 - Clone/download this repo
 - In the terminal enter into fastsdcpu directory
-- Run the following command's
+- Run the following commands

   `chmod +x install.sh`